Law Menu

 How do I check if all my documents have been received?

 Be sure to visit your myTRU account to check the status of your application and see if anything is missing.
-You’ll need your TRU ID number to login, so be sure to check your junk mail if you do not receive it via email within 3-5 business days.
-If you have applied in previous years, your TRU ID number has not changed.
+You’ll need your TRU ID number to log in, so be sure to check your junk mail if you do not receive it via email within 3-5 business days of applying.
+If you have applied in previous years, your TRU ID number has not changed and so you WILL NOT receive an email after you apply.
 If you have trouble logging in, please reach out to our IT Department at ITServiceDesk@tru.ca

 Tuition